smokephisticated/smokephisticated/pages/bowls/bowls.md

 <h2 class="heading-center">We're here to guide you to your next bowl/hand pipe purchase</h2>

-The purpose of this guide is to introduce smokers to a diverse list of the highest quality/best-value herb bowls.
+The purpose of this guide is to introduce smokers to a diverse list of the highest quality/best-value tabacco/medical herb bowls.

 But why should you hear us out?

 <h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>

-We search for the highest quality bowls by looking directly at genuine customer feedback - left by real stoners that have gone through the exact deciding process as you are now.
+We search for the highest quality bowls by looking directly at genuine customer feedback.
+These reviews come from real stoners that have gone through the exact deciding process as you are now, and were satisfied enough to leave glowing reviews and recommendations.

 <img alt="Rating Example" class="img-middle" src="/img/bowls/rating-example.png" />

 Stop wasting your time sifting through low-rated and low quality products.
-We've done the leg-work for you by compiling a list of the highest quality bowls of all price ranges - you're bound to find a piece you love with a simple, yet detailed description that informs you of everything you should know before your purchase.
+We've done the leg-work for you by compiling a diverse list of the highest quality bowls of all price ranges - you're bound to find a piece you love with a simple, yet detailed description that informs you of everything you should know before your purchase.

 Our suggestions stem from three community-trusted sites: